Steven17D/Lego3/docs/source/development_helpers/vscode/vscode_extensions_guide.md

-# Lego 3 - VS Code Extensions Guide
+# VS Code Extensions Guide

 This file contains helpers and recommendations for development in VS Code for Lego 3 Project.